alexandra1599/Motor-Imagery-BCI/c1_codes_SEP/Readme.md

 # SEP / PPD Stimulation Paradigms

 Pygame-based FES (Functional Electrical Stimulation) delivery scripts for eliciting **Somatosensory Evoked Potentials (SEPs)** and **Paired-Pulse Depression (PPD)** in the context of the TESS Motor Imagery BCI system.
-All scripts interface with the **Rehamove** stimulator over USB and emit event markers for EEG synchronization.
+All scripts interface with the **Rehamove** stimulator over USB and emit event markers via UDP for EEG synchronization.

 ---